dmsalter/CourseProject_WearableComputing/README.md

 CourseProject_WearableComputing
 ===============================

-This repo constitutes the course project for the 'Getting and Cleaning Data' MOOC in the Johns Hopkins Data Science Specialization Series
+This repo constitutes the participant's submission of the Course Project for the 'Getting and Cleaning Data' MOOC in the Johns Hopkins Data Science Specialization Series

 What is the Script Setup